 It’s just a handful of the things we juggle, and that’s before the general impact of office politics, commuting, people management and the rest.

-Without serving our mental health, it’s hard to do our job to its full potential because it has so many strands that we need to prove we’re professional at, time and time again.
+Without serving our mental health, it’s hard to do our job to its full potential because it has so many strands that we need to prove we can do time and time again.

 We’ve identified the areas that need most mental health attention from a social media manager’s point of view, and have put this blog post together as a social media manager wellbeing toolkit type article to help you out when you most feel the strain of mental health struggle.